• Skip to primary navigation

 Get Professional Plumbing Help

 If you need help getting your Dallas bathroom updated to better prevent mold, you’re not alone.
-The team of expert technicians at Ben Franklin Plumbing can help.
+The team of expert technicians at Benjamin Franklin Plumbing can help.

 We can repair leaks, tighten connections, update your ventilation, and fix your fixtures.
 Contact us to schedule with a plumbing technician who can upgrade your bathroom to keep mold out!